RaceFPV/StarForgeOS/docs/RTC6715_TROUBLESHOOTING.md

 ### Test with Signal Generator

 1. Set generator to R1 5658 MHz
-2. Position Tracer board near generator
+2. Position StarForge board near generator
 3. In web UI, verify high RSSI on R1 (should be >100)
 4. Switch to R2 5695 MHz in web UI
 5. **Expected**: RSSI drops to ~0-30 (no signal)